kedomingo/simple-docker-laravel/README.md

 `context` is the directory that the Dockerfile "sees".
 In this example, the directories in the Dockerfile are all relative to the current working directory
 If ever you have a Dockerfile with a line that says `COPY somefile.txt /etc/somefile.txt`, it will attempt to look for the file `somefile.txt` in the current working directory, wherever this Dockerfile is located, because of the context definition.

 2 web servers are included to show that you can choose to run either Apache or Nginx+FPM.

 ### apache - runs apache2 with PHP 7.2, PDO, pdo_mysql
-Runs apache on port 80 internally.
+This runs apache at port 80 internally.
 Externally available at port 8080.
 This is configured using the attached `httpd-vhosts.conf`

 This can be access on the browser at http://localhost:8080/